1 / 10

 What’s the best Lexus ES model/engine to choose?

 Guess what?
 You don’t get a choice when it comes to the engine in the Lexus ES as there’s only one and it’s a petrol-electric hybrid.
-The 2.5-litre V6 petrol unit is spliced with an electric motor to produce a combined 218PS.
+The 2.5-litre four-cylinder petrol unit is spliced with an electric motor to produce a combined 218PS.

-No matter, the ES’s engine combo rewards with smoothness and it pulls away from a standstill using just electric power for a very quiet, smooth start to your journey.
+Although the performance is far from thrilling, the ES’s engine combo rewards with smoothness and it pulls away from a standstill using just electric power for a very quiet, smooth start to your journey.

 What other cars are similar to the Lexus ES?